rikvandersanden/dburriss.github.io/_posts/2017-02-11-vscode-tasks.md

 # Tasks

+Tasks in VS Code allow you to run commands that execute and usually feedback some status.
 Tasks are configured in the file */.vscode/tasks.json* from the worskspace root.
 Hit **Ctrl+Shift+P** and type **Tasks:C** and hit enter or click 'Tasks: Configure Task Runner'.
 If the file does not exist it will be created.

 ## Compiling a Java application

 This command uses `javac` to compile the Java application and will report on compile errors.
 Note that this uses a single task (others in the post have multiple tasks in the file).
 It assumes `javac` is on your PATH.
+I also have the **Language Support for Java** extension from Red Hat installed in VS Code.

 ```json
 {